zippyy/myblog/content/post/astrowarp-tailscale-zerotier-wireguard-flint3/index.md

 ### Is this officially supported?

-No. This is an advanced, unsupported configuration tested on Mesh Alpha firmware.
+No. This is an advanced, unsupported configuration.

 ### Should everyone do this?